-Compiling C++ projects is a frustraing task most days.
+Compiling C++ projects is a frustrating task most days.
 Seemingly nonexistent errors keeping your program from successfully compiling can be annoying, especially since you know you wrote it perfectly the first time, right?

 Have no fear, Christian is here to explain the role of the C++ compiler for you.
 I'm learning more and more about C++ these days and decided to reteach this concept so that I can cement it even further in my own head.
 However, C++ is not the only compiled language.
-Check out this page for more compiled languages.
+Check out the Wikipedia entry for compiled languages for more examples of compiled languages.

 I'll start with a really good, graphical way to conceptualize the C++ compiler.
-Click here to see the graphic and an explanation.
-Kurt MacMahon, a professor from NIU, explains the compiler in a succint, but easy explanation.
+View this page on C++ compilation to see the graphic and an explanation.
+Kurt MacMahon, a professor from NIU, explains the compiler in a succinct, but easy explanation.
 The goal of the compilation process is to take the C++ code and produce a shared library, dynamic library, or an executable file.

 Let's break down the compilation process.
 There are four major steps to compiling C++ code.
 The first step is to expand the source code file to meet all dependencies.
 The C++ preprocessor includes the code from all the header files, such as

 #include <iostream>.
 Now, what does that mean?
 The previous example includes the

 iostream header.
 This tells the computer that you want to use the

 iostream standard library, which contains classes and functions written in the